grace-anderson/voices/README.md

 ## Future development

 This initial release of the Voices app fulfils client MVP requirements.
 Future planned releases include
-* enhanced functionality sensitive to the user context, including an improved contact form
+* working contact form
 * search functionality
-* expanded writing and creation capabilities including adding images, video, and audio to the current text capability, enhanced text editing (e.g. rich text), and a manifest writing tool with local storage
+* expanded creation capabilities
+  * adding images, video, and audio
+  * enhanced text editing (e.g. rich text)
+  * manifest writing tool with local storage
-* the ability for the writer to choose components of their profile to share publicly
+* the ability for the writer to choose
+  * components of their profile to share publicly
-* the ability for the writer to choose to publish a story.
+  * to publish a story.
-* a review and feedback workflow where writers review and comment on each other's work
+* a review workflow where writers comment on each other's work
 * capability to form writing groups that can be connected to geographic or virtual meet ups
 * donation and subscription payment options using payment platform such as Stripe
-* an enhanced publishing workflow with administrator curation and editorial feedback
+* publishing workflow with administrator curation and editorial feedback
 * administrator control of the home page to enable promotion of selected stories and events

 ## Installation